stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 * To instantiate a smart contract (see SIP 002)
 * To invoke a public smart contract function
 * To transfer STX tokens between accounts
-* To punish miners who fork their microblock streams (see SIP 001)
+* To punish leaders who fork their microblock streams (see SIP 001)
-* To allow miners to perform limited on-chain signaling
+* To allow leaders to perform limited on-chain signaling

 Processing transactions is not free.
 Each step in the process of validating and executing the transaction incurs a non-zero computational cost.
-To incentivize peers and miners to execute transactions, the transaction's computational costs are paid for by an _account_.
+To incentivize peers and leaders to execute transactions, the transaction's computational costs are paid for by an _account_.

 An _account_ is the logical entity that executes and/or pays for transactions.
 A transaction's